 Redd Rockett’s Pizza Port/Alien Pizza Planet– Cute themed with Toy Story for now, but not sure how long this will be called Pizza Planet.
 Love the pastas especially the Count Down Chicken Fusilli (like fettuccine alfredo), Terra Nova Vegetable Pasta (has a slight spicy kick to it) and Mars-inara with meatballs; please pass on the pizza (tastes like microwave frozen stuff)….you can thank me later (in Tomorrowland by Space Mountain)

 Earl’s Sandwiches – Technically not in Disneyland, but this Downtown Disney favorite needed some recognition (the Hawaiian bbq sandwich is delicious)

 Tortilla Joes – Also in Downtown Disney and they have the best chicken flautas

-French Market Restaurant – Love the french dip sandwich!
+French Market Restaurant – Love the french dip or pulled pork sandwich!
 Super filing dinner choice located in New Orleans Square and conveniently located to the Mint Julep bar.
 Also the corn chowder is a favorite.